 Students are normally permitted a maximum of two years in First Year Arts from the date of entering the course.
 A similar regulation applies to Second Year Arts.
-In exceptional circumstances an extension to the two-year rules may be considered by Faculty: for information on application procedures please contact the Faculty Office.
+In exceptional circumstances an extension to the two-year rules may be considered by the Faculty of Arts: for information on application procedures please contact the Faculty of Arts Office.